jinbeizame007/rosbag2parquet/README.md

           Print version
 ```

-If the output directory is not provided, *rosbag2parquet* will create a `parquet` directory in the same location as the mcap file.
+If no output directory is specified, *rosbag2parquet* creates a `parquet` directory in the same location as the input MCAP file.
-Each parquet file will be saved with a path that corresponds to its topic name.
+Each parquet file is saved with a path that corresponds to its topic name.

 For example,